grafana/k6/README.md

 <img src="assets/github-hr.png" alt="---" />
 <br/>

-**k6** is a modern load-testing tool, building on [our](https://k6.io/about) years of experience in the load and performance testing industries. k6 is built to be simple, powerful, and extensible.
+**k6** is a modern load-testing tool, building on [our years of experience](https://k6.io/about) in the load and performance testing industries. k6 is built to be simple, powerful, and extensible.
 Every commit to this repo was intended to create an application with **high performance and excellent developer experience**.
 Some key features include:

 - **Configurable load generation.** Even lower-end machines can simulate lots of traffic.
 - **Tests as code.** Reuse scripts, modularize logic, version control, and integrate tests with your CI.
-- **A full-featured API.** The scripting API is packed with features designed to simulate real application traffic.
+- **A full-featured API.** The scripting API is packed with features that help you simulate real application traffic.
 - **An embedded JavaScript engine.** The performance of Go, the scripting simplicity of vanilla ECMAscript (without baggage from the wider JS ecosystem).
 - **Multiple Protocol support**.
 HTTP, WebSockets, gRPC, and more.
 - **Large extension ecosystem**.
 You can extend k6 to support your needs.
 Many already have done so and shared their extensions with the community!